tassaron/ssass/readme.txt

 TODO:
-less messy handling of q/ctrl+c - it works really illogically atm better error handling color support sound support
+less messy handling of q/ctrl+c - it works really illogically atm better error handling get rid of all the Width_-1 stuff. shouldn't have to -1 so often color support sound support
 Linux support for arrow keys